 Storage

-Leftovers can be stored in the refrigerator for up to 3 days or in the freezer for a maximum of 1 month.
+Leftovers can be stored in the refrigerator for 3 to 4 days or in the freezer for a maximum of 1 month.
 Make sure that you are using containers that are both microwave and freezer safe.

 Top tip